Thilagavijayan/Web-Development/README.md

 # Web_Development_Projects
-This is the package which contains of multiple web development projects which helped me to gain knowledge in this domain
+This is the package which contains of multiple web development projects which helped me to gain knowledge in this domain.

 ## Available Projects